 Take extra care when heating in a microwave:

-- Similar to the cooking, when heating foods in the microwave, cover foods with a lid or a microwave-safe plastic wrap to prevent food from drying out, and to also provide safe, even heating.
+- Similar to cooking, when heating foods in the microwave, cover foods with a lid or a microwave-safe plastic wrap to prevent food from drying out, and to also provide safe, even heating.

 - Ready meals and leftovers should be heated until food is steaming and hot to the touch.